An extended definition of Anosov representation for relatively hyperbolic groups

 The edges of the $\Gamma$-graph $\mc{G}$ are defined as follows: \begin{itemize} \item For $a, b \in A$ with $a \in \conbdry\Gamma$, there is an edge from $a$ to $b$ if $(\gamma_a^{-1} \cdot V_a) \cap V_b$ is nonempty. \item If $a, b \in A$ with $a \in \parbdry\Gamma$, there is an edge from $a$ to $b$ if $\hat{V}_a \cap V_b$ is nonempty. \end{itemize}

-Since $\mc{V}$ is an open covering of $\bgamh$, and the sets $\hat{V}_a$ and $\gamma_a^{-1}V_a$ are nonempty, every vertex of $\mc{G}$ has at least one outgoing edge.
+Note that every vertex $a$ of $\mc{G}$ has at least one outgoing edge: if $a$ is conical, then $\gamma_a^{-1}V_a$ is nonempty, and since $\mc{V}$ is a covering of $\bgamh$, the set $\gamma_a^{-1}V_a$ has nonempty intersection with at least one $V_b \in \mc{V}$.
+The exact same reasoning applies if $a$ is parabolic, since $\hat{V}_a$ is nonempty.
 Moreover, for any parabolic point $a$, the set $\hat{V}_a$ depends only on the orbit of $a$ in $\bgamh$, so $\mc{G}$ must satisfy condition (2) in \Cref{prop:convergence_dynamics_implies_automaton}. \begin{prop} For each $a \in A$, we have

 \end{prop} \begin{proof} When $a$ is not a parabolic vertex, Part (3) of \Cref{lem:conical_limit_neighborhoods} implies:

 When $a$ is a parabolic vertex, then the claim follows directly from Part (1) of \Cref{lem:large_parabolic_neighborhood}. \end{proof}